 When you’re basing the size of the frame based on it’s children, then you can provide a value that represents how many pixels you want in between each child.
 Alternatively, if you want to use a fixed size, then you can set the gap

 to auto.
 This will spread the children out evenly across the entire height or width of the parent frame.
-You can think of this like using justify-items: space-between
+You can think of this like using justify-content: space-between

 in flexbox when using CSS.